-- Long Term Subordinated (Tier-II) Deposits: In accordance with the approval granted by RBI vide its letter no.DCBS.MRO.BSS.1/5393/12.07.022/2017-18 dated 7th March, 2018 and the Joint Secretary and Central Registrar of Co-operative societies vide its letter No R-11017/29/2013- L&M dated 2nd January, 2018 during the year 2017-18 the Bank has raised ₹100 Crore by way of Long Term Subordinated (Tier-II) deposits which are callable after 5 years from the date of issue.
-In accordance with RBI guidelines, the said amount would be included in the Tier-II capital of the Bank for Capital Adequacy purposes after applying relevant discounting factors. - There are no material prior period item's, except as disclosed elsewhere, included in Profit and Loss account required to be disclosed as per Accounting Standard 5 read with the Reserve Bank of India guidelines.
-Therefore these have been charged/accounted for/to their respective head of accounts. - There are no related parties requiring disclosure under Accounting Standard 18 i.e. Related Party Disclosures issued by the Institute of Chartered Accountants of India other than the Key Management Personnel i.e. Mr. C. R. Mulky, Managing Director & Chief Executive Officer of the Bank.
-In terms of RBI Circular dated 29th March, 2003 they being a single party coming under this category, no further details need to be disclosed. - 16) Impairment of Assets (AS-28).
-No material impairment of Assets has been identified by the Bank and as such no provision is required.

-- No disclosure is made for Accounting for Amalgamation (AS-14) and Consolidation of Financial Statement (AS-21) as the same is not applicable to the bank. - Suppliers/Service Providers covered under the Micro, Small and Medium Enterprises Development Act, 2006 have not furnished the information regarding filing of necessary memorandum with the appropriate authority.
-In view of the same, information relating to cases of delays in payments to Micro, Small and Medium enterprises or of interest payments due to delays in such payments cannot be given.
+- There are no material prior period item's, except as disclosed elsewhere, included in Profit and Loss account required to be disclosed as per Accounting Standard 5 read with the Reserve Bank of India guidelines.
+Therefore these have been charged/accounted for/to their respective head of accounts. - There are no related parties requiring disclosure under Accounting Standard 18 i.e. Related Party Disclosures issued by the Institute of Chartered Accountants of India other than the Key Management Personnel i.e. Mr. C. R. Mulky (retired on 29.02.2020) and Mr. Vidyanand S. Karkera -, Managing Director & Chief Executive Officer of the Bank.
+In terms of RBI Circular dated 29th March, 2003 being a single party coming under this category, no further details need to be disclosed. - 20) Impairment of Assets (AS-28).
+No material impairment of Assets has been identified by the Bank and as such no provision is required. - No disclosure is made for Accounting for Amalgamation (AS-14) and Consolidation of Financial Statement (AS-21) as the same is not applicable to the bank. - Suppliers/Service Providers covered under the Micro, Small and Medium Enterprises Development Act, 2006 have not furnished the information regarding filing of necessary memorandum with the appropriate authority In view of the same, information relating to cases of delays in payments to Micro, Small and Medium enterprises or of interest payments due to delays in such payments cannot be given.

-19) Provision for Taxes:
+23) Provision for Taxes: